Crash course on the suffrage movement through film and video

 By far the most popular video about women’s suffrage history recently has been the Lady Gaga parody, “Bad Romance,” in 2012 that reached an unprecedented number of people through YouTube and social media.

-This educational video, “Bad Romance,” by Soomo Publishing has had more than a million viewers online since its release in March 2012.
+This educational video, “Bad Romance,” by Soomo Publishing has had viewers in the millions online since its release in March 2012.
 The making of the music video about suffragist Alice Paul, the National Woman’s Party, US President Wilson, and the ratification of the 19th Amendment is also available on YouTube.
 This music video is, for many, their first introduction to suffrage movement history.
 Others have been introduced to suffrage movement history through “Iron Jawed Angels” (also about Alice Paul and the National Woman’s Party.

 A survey of other creative works about how women won the vote: